Migrating an NI Test System to Linux Desktop

 functionality works correctly and where errors occur.

-Note LabVIEW cannot build installers on a Linux OS.
-You must use Linux-based tools to replace installer-building functionality in test systems that rely on LabVIEW to build installers.
+Note LabVIEW cannot build installers on a Linux operating system.
+For test systems that rely on LabVIEW to build installers, you must replace this functionality with Linux-based tools.

 Related Information